Cetrelia chicitae: Habitat and distribution

 The lichen grows on both mossy boulders and tree trunks.
 In east Asia it has been found in Korea, Japan, and Sakhalin.
 Its North American distribution extends from New Brunswick west to southern Ontario and south to Tennessee and North Carolina.
 It has been recorded from various locales in Europe, although it is relatively uncommon there.
+In Italy, Cetrelia chicitae is the rarest of the four sorediate Cetrelia species, known from only five sites in the central-eastern Alps.
+It occurs there between about 870 and 1 200 m in humid montane beech, conifer and mixed beech–conifer forests, usually near streams and in stands that are frequently affected by rain or fog.
+The Italian populations are confined to well-preserved forests with documented continuity over at least three centuries, and the authors regard these sites as of high conservation value because they support C. chicitae together with other rare macrolichens typical of old, moist montane woodland.
 Cetrelia chicitae is critically endangered in Poland.